CodecodeTHU/CodecodeTHU/README.md

 ## 🧑‍💻 Some Facts About Me

 - Hi, I'm @CodecodeTHU
-- I'm currently a first-year student at Tsinghua University, majoring in basic mathematics at Qiuzhen College.
+- I'm currently a second-year student at Tsinghua University, majoring in basic mathematics at Qiuzhen College.
 - I'm interested in mathematics, programming and artificial intelligence.
 - I play football and mahjong on a daily basis.
 - Feel free to check out my repositories and connect with me.